 2019 Global Offshore Wind Summit－Taiwan 全球離岸風電產業高峰會 －台灣

-On 25 April in Taipei, the European Chamber of Commerce Taiwan (ECCT) and the Global Wind Energy Council (GWEC) hosted the Global Offshore Wind Summit - Taiwan with the ECCT' s Low Carbon Initiative.
+On 25 April in Taipei, the European Chamber of Commerce Taiwan (ECCT) and the Global Wind Energy Council (GWEC) hosted the Global Offshore Wind Summit - Taiwan with the ECCT's Low Carbon Initiative (LCI).
 This is the official event for the offshore wind industry in Taiwan, gathering both local and global investment groups, energy companies, project developers and regulators to discuss the promising future of Taiwan's booming offshore wind market.

 The summit is the first event to gather leaders from both local parties to discuss the boost of Taiwan's economy through continued investment in offshore wind.
 With significant growth in recent years, Taiwan's offshore wind market is expected to continue to continually grow, with a goal of achieving 5.5 GW of installed capacity by 2025.
 Wind energy growth in Taiwan holds potential for substantial local investment in projects, infrastructure, local supply chains and job creation.
 If Taiwan reaches its 5.5 GW target, this could bring nearly NT$880bn inward investment and create an estimated 20,000 local jobs due to agreements being signed by Taiwanese supply chain companies.